trussworks/Truss-PQVP/README.md

 ### Testing application locally
 The docker container runs on [http://localhost:80/](http://localhost:80/) .
 The PostgreSQL database runs locally inside the Docker container, which means database state does not persist between builds.
 Logs can be viewed using by running `docker logs -f pqvp-demo`

+SMS alerts use AWS SNS while email alerts use SendGrid.
+Developers using the local Docker container will be unable to send these notifications until a proper AWS environment is configured and attached to the Docker container.
+Similarly for sending emails for SendGrid.
+Environment variables that are expected:

+SENDGRID_API_KEY
+AWS_REGION
+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY

+Users must make sure their AWS credentials give them access to the AWS SNS service.

 # Notable Prototype Features
-  * Session will time out after 15 minutes for security reasons
+Because we are submitting a prototype, certain features have been roughed in but not finalized.
+Additionally some decsisions made for the sake of the prototype would not be made if designing a production application.

   * Duplicate emails will not be accepted
-  * There are no password restrictions (P)
+  * There are no password restrictions
-  * Every user is an admin ( no additional auth) (P)
+  * Every user is an admin ( no additional auth)
   * Push notifications require a native mobile app.
 Since there was not an easy way to deliver this to the government as a usable prototype, this has not been included.
-You can review the Truss app 'Leave Now' [in the apple store](https://appsto.re/us/xT3qH.i) if you would like to see an example of how we would have incorporated those features.
+You can review the Truss app 'Leave Now' [in the apple store] (https://appsto.re/us/xT3qH.i) if you would like to see an example of how we would have incorporated those features.
   * Geolocation requires a native mobile app.
 Since there was not an easy way to deliver this to the government as a usable prototype, this has not been included.
 You can review the Truss app 'Leave Now' [in the apple store](https://appsto.re/us/xT3qH.i) if you would like to see an example of how we would have incorporated those features.
-  * Users are not able to update email addresses in the prototype (P)
+  * Users are not able to update email addresses in the prototype
-  * Change Password functionality is not hooked up (P)
+  * Change Password functionality is not hooked up
+  * Language selection is not functional
+  * We are able to provide support for MS Edge but not IE 11.
+All other major browsers (including mobile) were tested and have full support.
+  *

 ## Licensing
 Copyright (C) 2017 Truss Works, Inc.